YuxuanZuo/MultiYggdrasil/README.en.md

 -Dauthlibinjector.noShowServerName
     Do not show authentication server name in Minecraft menu screen.
-    By default, authlib-injector alters --versionType parameter to display the authentication server name.
+    By default, MultiYggdrasil alters --versionType parameter to display the authentication server name.
     This feature can be disabled using this option.

 -Dauthlibinjector.mojangAntiFeatures={default|enabled|disabled}